openhab/openhab-docs/ui/addons-store.md

 Clicking on the individual tile reveals more information about the add-on:

 - A general overview what it is about
-- By clicking "more" the whole manual is provided for the add-on
+- By clicking "more" the whole documentation is provided for the add-on
 - An information section that provides
   - Source (openHAB or Community Marketplace)
   - Provided by (the author of the add-on)
-  - type of add-on (binding, automation...)
+  - Type of add-on (binding, automation...)
   - Content type (Karaf, Template, UI Widget...)
   - Created and Update date
   - A link to the related community forum entry